mpociot/chatgpt-vscode/README.md

   };
 ```

-`language` will be picked up on the Python API side in `upsert` and is set, it will be used for code splitting (chunking) based on language specific chunk separators and rules.
+`language` will be picked up on the Python API side in `upsert` and is set, it will be used for code splitting (chunking) based on LangChain's language specific chunk separators and rules.

+Yet another approach would be to use the python library [guesslang](https://github.com/yoeo/guesslang) to guess the language of the document text based on Tensorflow machine learning framework (See [how does guesslang guess](https://guesslang.readthedocs.io/en/latest/contents.html#how-does-guesslang-guess))

+> "Guesslang detects the programming language of a given source code.
+It supports more than 50 programming languages and detects the correct programming language with more than 90% accuracy."

 ### Upsert file